shades-7/shades-7/README.md

 ### Hi there, I'm Saloni :four_leaf_clover:

 ## About me
-I'm prusing Master Degree in Mathematics and Computing with interest in Web Deveploment,Automation and illustration
+I'm pursuing Master Degree in Mathematics and Computing with interest in Web Deveploment,Automation and illustration

 - 🔭 I’m currently working on a firebase authentication
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and cook